varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 You have to make an installation media to install MacOS, and later you have to make it bootable by PCs too.
 If you're using MacOS, you can head to the App Store to download the installer directly from Apple.

-#### Creating Catalina (10.15) install media on Windows

-Since I had no access to a Mac, I used a script called [gibMacOS](https://github.com/corpnewt/gibMacOS), which can also run under Windows.
-Also, gibMacOS creates the EFI partition for you, so it is convinient.
-With the Apple method, you need to do that manually.

-With gibMacOS script, the process on Windows is the following:
-* Download gibMacOS from GitHub as a ZIP.
-* Extract the gibMacOS-master folder.
-* Run gibMacOS.bat, and choose otpion 1 to download the latest Catalina (or Big Sur) installer.
-* After the download succeeded, launch makeInstall.bat, enter the path of the previously downloaded files, (it will be in the script's folder) and choose you USB drive as an output drive.
-Wait until the process ends, it will take a while.
-After the install media was created, we need to make the USB drive bootable by PCs.
-At the moment, only real Macs can boot it.

-> Note: you can use gibMacOS on Mac too, all you need to do is to launch the same files as you would do on Windows, but launch the ones with the .command file extension.
-For making the installer on Linux, please refer to [the OpenCore Install Guide.](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html)

 #### Creating Big Sur (11) install media on Windows

-Since gibMacOS is broken with Big Sur, making an install media on Windows is not as simple as using gibMacOS.
+Since gibMacOS is broken with Big Sur, making an install media on Windows is now more difficult, than it was on Catalina.
 OpenCore has a nicely detailed guide about the topic, check it out on [this link.](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos) Keep in mind, this method creates a web installer only, so make sure you have active internet connection during the install.

 For Mac and Linux, check [this link.](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#installation)